FARIDJADDA/FARIDJADDA/README.md

 <p align="center">
-<h1>👋, I am Ansh.
+<h1>👋, I am Farid.
 Nice to connect!</h2>
 </p>

   A curious IT student and a motivated individual.
-  I have a Bachelor degree from, <b>ESIEE-IT</b>
+  I have a Bachelor degree from, <b>ESIEE-IT</b> 🇫🇷 Code School.
   I am a Javascript especially React developer.

 ### Languages